Soulful0/First-Mini-Project/README.md

 ### There is without a doubt, unneccessary code, and most likely, missing code as well.
 Any help and advice would be greatly appreciated.

 ## Also!
 I could not figure out why my form buttons were not as long as the image.
 I tried figuring it out on my own, but came up with no luck.
-Fortunately, I know professors who can help me become better and smarter about my code!

 Let me know anything that comes across your mind while looking at my code.

 ### Thank you again!